carlospmbarros/selenide-bdd-web/README.md

 # selenide-web
-Project demonstrating the different facets of using Selenide + Cucumber 6 JVM
+Project demonstrating the different facets of using Selenide 6.0.1+